scrapy/scrapy/docs/topics/media-pipeline.rst

 .. setting:: IMAGES_THUMBS

-In order use this feature, you must set :setting:`IMAGES_THUMBS` to a dictionary where the keys are the thumbnail names and the values are their dimensions.
+In order to use this feature, you must set :setting:`IMAGES_THUMBS` to a dictionary where the keys are the thumbnail names and the values are their dimensions.

 For example::